How to Share Power BI Datasets: Dataflows and Certified Datasets

 In this on-demand webinar, learn how to easily and wisely share datasets created in Power BI Desktop.
 We tell you about Power BI dataflows and certified datasets, the time-saving functions that allow analysts to share their valuable work with other report writers.

 With shared datasets, a single dataset can be used by multiple reports, across workspaces.
-Learning from a Power BI power user, you learn how Power BI dataflows and certified datasets work, why they exist, and how they are going to improve your business intelligence reporting performance and overall enterprise analytics.
+Learning from a Power BI power user in this recording, you learn how Power BI dataflows and certified datasets work, why they exist, and how they are going to improve your business intelligence reporting performance and overall enterprise analytics.

 By allowing Power BI administrators to tag datasets as certified, Power BI analysts take advantage of someone else’s data enrichment work with full confidence that the dataset has been vetted by the organization.
 Dataflows make the process of data preparation—and creation of datasets—more manageable.